-If you’re interested in taking an online class, it’s time to work out the logistics with your school.
+If you are interested in taking an online class, it’s time to work out the logistics with your school.
 What are the costs?
 How does financial aid work?
 What is the registration process like?
 What happens if you end up wanting to drop the class?
 When you can answer those questions with the help of an advisor or school official, you can start the enrollment process.

 How much does it cost to take an online class?

-The cost of tuition varies between schools as does the way that tuition is calculated (per semester, per course, or per credit hour), so it’s best to check with your school’s bursar for accurate, current tuition rates.
+The cost of tuition varies between schools as does the way that tuition is calculated (per semester, per course, or per credit hour), so it’s best to check with your school’s bursar for the most accurate tuition rates.

-If you attend a research university, it is likely that you will be charged for your online class per credit hour or per class.
-At some schools, like the University of Minnesota, you will pay the same amount for an online class as you do for an in-person class.
-If you are an in-state student, you pay in-state tuition, and if you are an out-of-state student, you pay out-of-state tuition.
-The University of Kentucky, on the other hand, charges in-state tuition rates for all students in online classes, regardless of their residency status, making online classes the cheaper option for out-of-state residents.
+If you attend a research university, it is likely that you will be charged for your online class by the credit hour or by class.
+At some schools, like the University of Minnesota, you will pay the same amount for an online class as you would for an in-person class; if you are an in-state student, you pay in-state tuition, and if you are an out-of-state student, you pay out-of-state tuition.
+The University of Kentucky, on the other hand, charges in-state tuition rates for all students in online classes regardless of their residency status, making online classes the cheaper option for out-of-state residents.

 At other schools, the cost isn’t as straightforward.
 The University of Louisville has its own policy.
 Online classes cost the same for in-state and out-of-state students, but cost more than the in-state tuition rate.
 This makes traditional classes cheaper than online classes for in-state students only.
 The reverse is true for out-of-state students.
 At the University of Florida, there are distinct tuition rates between online and in-person classes for both in-state and out-of-state students.
 UF students, regardless of their residency status, will find online classes to be cheaper.

 Can my financial aid package be applied toward the cost of an online class?

-If you qualify for federal financial aid, you can absolutely apply it to the cost of your online class.
-Your class must be offered by an accredited institution.
+If you qualify for federal financial aid, you can absolutely apply it to the cost of your online class, provided you’re taking an online class offered by an accredited institution.
 You can apply for federal aid by filling out the FAFSA each year and sending the results to your school.
 Note that your federal aid package may be reduced if you are enrolled less than full time.

-Does my school (or a school I’m interested in) offer both online and in-person classes?
+Does my (prospective) school offer both online and in-person classes?

 In the world of distance learning, colleges with physical campuses are referred to as brick-and-mortar colleges.
 It’s likely that if you’re enrolled (or intending to enroll) at a brick-and-mortar college, you can opt to take at least one class online during your college career.
 In fact, 98% of all public colleges and universities give their students online learning options, and many private colleges do as well.